 With me so far?

 Anyway, Schwartz set up ‘Deep Quest’.
-He explains his thinking – basically, that a psychic sea hunt is a good idea, and might find things.
+He explains his thinking – which is basically that a psychic sea hunt is a good idea and might find things.
 Deep Quest has access to a sweet submarine, which will check the work of the psychic sea-hunters.
 Nearly five minutes into this episode, and we haven’t gone very far past the premise.